 How To Become A Theater Director

-Do you have a passion for theater?
-Do you love seeing the elements of a play come together?
-If you answered yes to these questions, you may want to pursue a career as a theater director.
-In this profession, you will be responsible for the creative aspects of a theatrical production.
+As a theater director, you will be responsible for the creative aspects of a theatrical production.
 You will be rehearsing and directing the actors to ensure that they provide the right emotion, blocking and gestures to the performance.
 You will also be working with the production crew so that the design, lights and sound will be appropriate for the entire performance.

 Why Become A Theater Director